 Production went into full swing and Kano Computer Kits now find themselves in thousands of schools, coding clubs and homes around the world.

 So that’s a brief history of Kano, but what’s it all about?
-Firstly, kids have to assemble their computers through following a fun and interactive story book tutorial.
+Firstly, kids have to assemble their computers by following a fun and interactive storybook tutorial.
 Staying true to the initial goals, the parts easily snap together and there is no complicated wiring or soldering involved.

 Although, for kids with some prior experience or older kids, the assembly may be a bit simplified.
 If this is the case, you may want to consider some of the more advanced kits below.

 Once assembled, it’s time to plug in the Kano to a monitor via HDMI.
 Depending on the kit you bought, the monitor might be included, but otherwise you will need your own.
 Next it’s time to learn to code!

 Another book is designed to guide kids through coding simple games like Snake and Pong, as well as ‘hacking’ and adding mods to Minecraft.
 The Kano also has a speaker to add that extra bit of guidance.
 Kids can learn how to program art, animations, music and more, as well as browse the web.